isomerpages/moe-angsanapri/_student-development-programmes/CCE/Character and Citizenship Education.md

 Our Character and Citizenship Education programmes are designed to help our students to:

 *   Acquire self-awareness and apply self-management skills to achieve personal well-being and effectiveness
 *   Act with integrity and make responsible decisions that uphold moral principles
 *   Acquire social awareness and apply interpersonal skills to build and maintain positive relationship based on mutual respect
 *   Be resilient and have the ability to turn challenges into opportunities
 *   Take pride in our national identity, have a sense of belonging to Singapore, and be committed to nation-building.
-*   &nbsp;Value Singapore’s socio-cultural sensitivity, and promote social cohesion and harmony&nbsp;
+*   Value Singapore’s socio-cultural sensitivity, and promote social cohesion and harmony
-*   Care for others and contribute actively to the progress of our community and nation&nbsp;
+*   Care for others and contribute actively to the progress of our community and nation
 *   and respond to community, national and global issues, as an informed and responsible citizen.

-&nbsp;

 ### Pedagogical Approaches